olimexsmart/SagraPOS/README.md

 - [ ] Image upload should resize images to a standard size
 - [ ] DB upload could also migrate from previous version.
 Introduce DB version in setting table
 - [ ] Split files, they are becoming too long
+- [ ] WebSocket instead of polling for quantities update
 #### Frontend
 - [ ] Spinner on order confirm (with error timeout)
 - [ ] Spinner on menu loading (can take a while)
 - [ ] QR code with WiFi credentials
 - [ ] QR code for link to remote page
-- [ ] Number of clients connected on master screen
+- [ ] Number of clients connected
 - [ ] Dialog for cash computations
 - [ ] Better spacing in tablet view (kinda too crammed)
 - [ ] Remember order selection when changing screen